How to prepare for the interview

 Call 0207 504 1300 now for assistance with your Official Receiver Examination

-When a company becomes the subject of a Compulsory Winding up Order, the court draws up an order and makes a ruling to effectively end the company's existence.
+When a company becomes the subject of a Compulsory Winding up Order, the court makes a ruling to effectively end the company's existence.

 The office of the Official Receiver deals with all new bankruptcy and company winding up orders for the court.

-They will use the information you provide to produce a statement of affairs, which is shared with creditors to explain why the company has been wound up.
+The Official Receiver includes your information in their statement of affairs, which they use to explain to creditors why the company has been wound up.

-The Official Receiver will randomly select a local insolvency practitioner to liquidate the company on behalf of the Secretary of State for Business, Energy and Industrial Strategy if the company has physical assets, and there are investigations to be conducted.
+The Official Receiver randomly selects a local insolvency practitioner (IP) to liquidate the company on behalf of the Secretary of State for Business, Energy and Industrial Strategy, if:

 Official Receiver Examination

-Usually, the company director is summoned to the Insolvency Service to be interviewed about their business affairs and conduct.
-However, in order to gain a comprehensive understanding of the insolvency, the Official Receiver may request interviews with as many people connected to the company as necessary.
-Before the interview, you will be asked to complete a questionnaire detailing the company's:
+Usually, the Insolvency Service summon the company director for an interview to discuss their business affairs and conduct.
+However, the Official Receiver may request interviews with as many people connected to the company as necessary.
+You will complete a questionnaire detailing the company's:

 - Financial affairs

 You should either bring the completed questionnaire to the interview or post it back to the Official Receiver beforehand.

 How to Prepare